mr-mudgal/Product-List-React-App/README.md

 5. After that run the React App using the command `npm start`.
 This would start compiling the React App and will open the browser automatically to display the Product List React App.
    * If it does not open the browser automatically and show the React App, then open a browser and visit this link in your local machine: [http://localhost:3000](http://localhost:3000)
 6. You can scroll down to see the pagination feature, or use sort and filter option from the drop down menu at the top of the page.
+7. To deploy the application run ```npm run deploy```.
+The script for deployment is written in 'package.json', by default it is for GitHub pages (gh-pages) you can modify based on your needs.

 The top of the page is fixed in position and give a blur background effect.

-**Thats It.
+**That's It.
 Create an issue for any changes you would like to make.**

 ### Thank You
 <p align="center" style="font-size: xx-large; font-family: 'Courier New', monospace"><a href="https://github.com/mr-mudgal" style="color: green">mr-mudgal</a></p>